Chart Color Schemes

 Newtown is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Newtown, as per the latest Census data, 77.0% of dwellings were houses while 23.0% consisted of semi-detached homes, apartments, and other types of dwellings.
+In Newtown, as per the latest Census evaluation, 77.0% of dwellings were houses, with the remaining 23.0% comprising semi-detached homes, apartments, and other types.
 This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Newtown stood at 38.2%, with mortgaged properties making up 32.2% and rented dwellings accounting for 29.6%.
-The median monthly mortgage repayment in the area was $2,167, surpassing Non-Metro Vic.'s average of $1,712.
-Meanwhile, the median weekly rent in Newtown was recorded at $360, compared to Non-Metro Vic.'s figure of $335.
-Nationally, Newtown's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Home ownership in Newtown stood at 38.2%, with mortgaged dwellings at 32.2% and rented ones at 29.6%.
+The median monthly mortgage repayment was $2,167, exceeding Non-Metro Vic.'s average of $1,712.
+The median weekly rent in Newtown was $360, compared to Non-Metro Vic.'s $335.
+Nationally, Newtown's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing